CyberHuman-bot/Vexi/README.md

 * A working Linux system (Arch, Ubuntu, Fedora, or Debian-based)
 * An internet connection
-* Root or sudo access on a normal user
+* Sudo access on a normal user

 ## Installation